What’s the Best Way to Deal with Anxiety?

 - Unplug.
 Social media is a proven source of anxiety for many people, but it can also help you stay connected.
 If you feel the need to go online, choose friendly, good-news sources and block those that make you feel more anxious.

 - Limit caffeine and alcohol.
 Stimulants can aggravate anxiety and—in large doses—even trigger panic attacks.
 Go for seltzer, decaf coffee or hot or iced herbal tea instead.
+(Be sure to limit these other anxiety-inducing foods, too.)

 - Get enough sleep.
 Anxiety can make it hard to sleep, and lack of sleep makes anxiety symptoms worse.
 Break that vicious cycle by avoiding caffeine and using these simple tricks to get to sleep.
 If these don’t work, talk to your doctor about trying sleep medication.